A DDoS attack doesn’t knock. It crashes through the front door.

 Recognizing the signs of a DDoS attack is the first step to preventing downtime.
 If you experience any of the following problems, then you could be under attack.

-If you start seeing any of the signs above, you should take a closer look at what’s going on but don’t panic.
+If you start seeing any of the signs above, you should take a closer look at what’s going on, but don’t panic.
 Sometimes you’ll experience connectivity issues because of traffic spikes and legitimate usage, so service disruption doesn’t always mean that you’re under attack!

 However, if you notice anything unusual or prolonged disruption to the service, you should investigate further.
 If you are being subjected to a DDoS attack, the earlier you react, the better.

-POrganizations seeking to prevent DDoS attacks must adhere to network security best practices, adopt proactive security measures, and use specialized DDoS prevention tools.
+Organizations seeking to prevent DDoS attacks must adhere to network security best practices, adopt proactive security measures, and use specialized DDoS prevention tools.
 Here are a few methods you can implement at your organization.

 Preparation is almost always the best line of defense against a DDoS attack.
 Proactively blocking traffic is better than being reactive.
 Since preventing a DDoS attack isn’t possible all the time, you should have a combination of prevention and response techniques in place to address an incident with minimal disruption.
-Ultimately, the faster you or your team reacts, the less damage is done.
+Ultimately, the faster you or your team react, the less damage is done.

-When a full-scale DDoS attack is underway, then changing the server IP and DNS name can stop the attack in its tracks.
+When a full-scale DDoS attack is underway, changing the server IP and DNS name can stop the attack in its tracks.
 However, if the attacker is vigilant, then they might start sending traffic to your new IP address as well.
 If changing the IP fails, you can call your internet service provider (ISP) and request that they block or reroute the malicious traffic.

 A spike in website traffic is one of the main indicators of a DDoS attack.
 Using a network monitoring tool that monitors website traffic will tell you the moment a DDoS attack starts up.
 Many DDoS protection software providers use alerts and thresholds to notify you when a resource receives a high number of requests.
 While traffic monitoring won’t stop an attack, it will help you to respond quickly and begin mitigation should an attacker target you.